aarpon/hrm_docs/docs/admin/upgrade.rst

 Upgrade the init script
 =======================

+.. note:: If your Linux installation is using the ``systemd`` init system,
+          please have a look at the :ref:`instructions about how to set up the HRM daemon with systemd <install_hrmd_systemd>`.
+Please make sure to remove the old init script at ``/etc/init.d/hrmd`` in this case!

+          Otherwise, proceed as described here for the init script.

 This step is basically identical to the initial installation of the init script as described in :ref:`installing the daemon <hrm_daemon>`.
 You need to copy the new script from ``$HRM_RESRC/sysv-init-lsb/hrmd`` to ``/etc/init.d/`` and make